Night Of The Living Dead | 1968

 A little further away is the column marking the resting place of Nicholas Kramer, to which Barbara clings in terror.

-The chapel is disused and, unbelievably, there are plans to demolish this landmark (why is there no protected status for classic movie locations?).
-You can help the campaign to save and restore the building at Gary R Streiner’s Fix The Chapel site.
+When I visited, the chapel was disused and, unbelievably, there were plans to demolish this landmark (why is there no protected status for classic movie locations?).
+The good news is that Gary R Streiner’s campaign to save it was successful and the chapel has now been restored.
+Well done.